 Improving health and protection

-Access to adequate healthcare can be a huge problem for families in remote rural areas.
+Access to adequate healthcare can be a huge problem for rural families.
 Our 'Helping Babies Breathe' programme has helped improve rural clinicians' resuscitation skills.

-We've supported local health workers to better diagnose and treat childhood illnesses.
-And we help village doctors and community leaders promote health information in a format that is tailored to their local community and culture.
+We've supported local health workers to diagnose and treat childhood illnesses.
+And we help village doctors and community leaders promote tailored health information

 Our teams are supporting the development of a child protection system in China, and helping improve training for social workers.
 We've advised on laws and policies, and helped improve provision for vulnerable children who have been trafficked, are living on the streets, or have been in contact with the law.